jjermann/dicedensity/COMBATANT.md

   The amount by which the `damageDie` result of an attacker that hits armor is reduced (see `armor`).

   :warning: (DND settings)
-  By default `armor = 0` which corresponds to the DND system.
+  By default `resistance = 0` which corresponds to the DND system.

 Example:
 ```python3